geocomPP/sdvwR/chapter.md

-Although the plot of the reprojected data is squashed because the axis scales are not fixed and distorted (*geographic* coordinates such as WGS84 should not usually be used for plotting), at least the relative position and shape of both objects can now be seen (making visualisations attractive is covered in the next section).
+Although the plot of the reprojected data is squashed because the axis scales are not fixed and distorted (*geographic* coordinates such as WGS84 distort space close to the poles), but at least the relative position and shape of both objects can now be seen (making visualisations attractive is covered in the next major section).
 The presence of the dotted line in the top left of the plot confirms our assumption that the GPS data is from around Sheffield, which is northwest of London.

 ### Attribute joins

-Because boroughs are official administrative zones, there is much data available at this level that we can link to the polygons in the `lnd` object.
+London Boroughs are official administrative zones so we can easily join a range of other datasets to the polygons in the `lnd` object.
 We will use the example of crime data to illustrate this data availability, which is stored in the `data` folder available from this project's github page.

 ~~~~ {.r}
 load("data/crimeAg.Rdata")  # load the crime dataset from an R dataset